thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 IDevIDs are primarily used with device onboarding or bootstrapping protocols, such as the Bootstrapping Remote Secure Key Infrastructure (BRSKI) protocol
 {{?RFC8995}} or by LwM2M Bootstrap {{LwM2M}}.
-Hence, the use of IDevIDs is limited in purpose even though they have a long lifetime, or do not expire at all.
+Hence, the use of IDevIDs is limited on purpose even though they have a long lifetime, or do not expire at all.
 While some bootstrapping protocols use TLS (and therefore make use of the IDevID as part of client authentication) there are other bootstrapping protocols that do not use TLS/DTLS for client authentication, such as FIDO